Chubby-Roo/pen/docs/docs-3.md

 </div>
 ```

-### now go out there and make sure to keep that pen or pen-cil with you!
+### now go out there and make sure to keep that pen or pencil with you!